Active viscoelasticity of odd materials

-We are interested in linear viscoelasticity that provides a simplified treatment assuming that the stress at the current time depends only on the current strain and strain rate.
+We are interested in linear viscoelasticity and focus on the simple case, where the stress at the current time depends only on the current strain and strain rate.
 As a simple illustrative example, we note that, for the Kelvin-Voigt model of a solid, the relation between strain and stress is given by

-where, $\sigma_{ij}$ is the stress tensor, $u_{ij}$ is the strain tensor, ${\dot u}_{ij}$ is the strain rate tensor, $\kappa_{ijkl}$ is the elasticity tensor, and $\eta_{ijkl}$ is the viscosity tensor.
+where $\sigma_{ij}$ is the stress tensor, $u_{ij}$ is the strain tensor, ${\dot u}_{ij}$ is the strain rate tensor, $\kappa_{ijkl}$ is the elasticity tensor, and $\eta_{ijkl}$ is the viscosity tensor.
 Here, $\sigma_{ij}$ and $u_{ij}$ are symmetric and $\kappa_{ijkl}$ and $\eta_{ijmn}$ are symmetric in the first two and last two indices.
+Considering linear viscoelasticity and isotropy reduces the number of entries in $\kappa_{ijkl}$ and $\eta_{ijmn}$ to two in the parity even case.
+These are the first and second Lam\'{e} parameters $\lambda$ and $\mu$ as well as two viscosities, bulk viscosity $\zeta$ and shear viscosity $\eta$.
 This approach was first proposed by Maxwell in his spring and damper model and later complemented by Kelvin, Voigt and also Meyer \cite{Nhan} (see also \cite{Azeyanagi2009,Fukuma2011,Armas2020} for modern developments).

-In this Letter, following the same logic, we employ linearized viscoelasticity to construct parity-breaking generalized Kelvin-Voigt and Maxwell models in two dimensions that also break time-reversal symmetry, which we use to investigate the odd viscoelastic response in solids and fluids.
-In the present case activity manifests itself through a non-zero value of the odd elastic coefficient, which encapsulates non-conservative microscopic interactions that violate mechanical reciprocity.
+In this Letter, following the same logic, we employ linearized viscoelasticity to construct parity-breaking generalized Kelvin-Voigt and Maxwell models in two dimensions that also break time-reversal symmetry, which we use to investigate the parity odd viscoelastic response in solids and fluids.
+In the present case the parity breaking manifests itself through a non-zero value of the odd viscosity $\eta^o$ and the odd elastic coefficient $\kappa^o$.
+Odd elasticity encapsulates non-conservative microscopic interactions.
 This means that in a cyclic process, the net elastic work $\oint \sigma_{ij} du_{ij} $ can be nonzero in the presence of odd elasticity and the sign of the net elastic work changes when the cyclic process is reversed.
-Therefore odd elasticity \cite{Scheibner2019} violates time reversal symmetry and only exists in active systems \cite{Salbreux2017,Scheibner2019}.
+Therefore odd elasticity \cite{Scheibner2019} breaks time reversal symmetry and only exists in active systems \cite{Salbreux2017,Scheibner2019}.
 Note that odd viscosity requires parity breaking but can exist in a passive system as it is consistent with time reversibility \cite{Hoyos:2014pba}.